GoogleChrome/web.dev/src/site/content/en/learn/accessibility/measure/index.md

 authors:
   - cariefisher
 description: >
-  Introduction to measuring accessibility of digital products so that everyone, including people with disabilities, can still interact in a meaningful and equal way.
+  Introduction to accessibility measurement, which ensures everyone, including people with disabilities, can still interact with your website in a meaningful and equal way.
 date: 2022-09-30
 tags:
   - accessibility